1. Have a clearly defined goal.

 Some type of jump or throw for power development, big barbell lift for maximal strength development, bodyweight exercises for assistance work, strongman finisher.
 Try it.

-This fries your CNS, increases the likelihood of injury and makes it harder to recover from one workout tot he next.
-Leave a rep in the tank.
+This fries your CNS, increases the likelihood of injury and makes it harder to recover from one workout to the next.

 Front levers, handstands, planche work and l-sits are all essentials in Renegade programs.
 They build insane levels of strength and athleticism that can’t be duplicated with other methods.